Guppi17/Guppi17/README.md

 Hello!
 My name is Alena, and I'm a QA Engineer.
 In my portfolio, you will find artifacts that I created during my studies and current internships.
-I’m currently open to job opportunities as QA Engineer
+You can also review my [resume](ссылка).
+I’m currently open to job opportunities as QA Engineer.

 <br/>